Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Introduction

 GPUs and CPUs have fundamentally different architectures which are optimized for distinct workloads.
 CPUs are designed to minimize instruction execution latency, whereas GPUs are built to maximize throughput \cite{david+:PMPP:science:2017}.
 As discussed earlier, threads within a warp execute synchronously, while execution across warps is asynchronous.
 The warp scheduler also ensures progress for the threads, which otherwise can be a major challenge in designing solutions for asynchronous processes.
-Additionally, since threads do not share registers, constructing registers with varying read-write access across multiple threads is not as straightforward as in CPUs.
+Additionally, constructing shared memory with varying read-write access across multiple threads is not as straightforward as in CPUs.

 \textbf{Byzantine Faults in GPU Systems.} In modern computing environments, GPUs are increasingly shared across multiple processes, such as in NVIDIA’s Multi-Process Service (MPS), requiring a mechanism for fair, efficient and fault-tolerant resource allocation \cite{Weaver+:SC24:2024}.
 Furthermore, in HPC clusters, where multiple GPUs collaborate on complex computations, failures in individual nodes can jeopardize the integrity of the entire task.
 Another key motivation stems from the well-documented observation that GPUs exhibit a higher susceptibility to hardware errors compared to CPUs \cite{CiniYalcin:GPU-CPU:ACMSurvey:2020}.